On the Entanglement Entropy Distribution of a Hybrid Quantum Circuit: Introduction

 Hybrid quantum circuits, which consist of unitary operators and measurements, result in stochastic trajectories of quantum states.
 The stochastic nature of the states arises from multiple factors of randomness: randomly sampled unitary operators, measurement locations, and measurement outcomes with probabilities given by Born's rule that determine the post-measurement states.
 Different measurement outcomes give rise to different trajectories of quantum states with entanglement entropy that fluctuates about a mean value.
 Depending on how frequently the measurement operators act on qubits, the mean entanglement entropy exhibits two different scaling behaviors as the measurement rate varies.
 From the extensive, i.e., volume-law, scaling of the entanglement entropy to the area-law scaling of the entropy, a measurement-induced phase transition (MIPT) occurs between these two phases as the measurement rate of the hybrid circuit crosses the critical probability, $p_{c}$~\cite{PhysRevX.9.031009,PhysRevB.100.134306}.

 MIPT has been extensively studied in various fields of physics.
-From the original quantum circuits which were explored \cite{PhysRevB.98.205136,PhysRevX.9.031009,PhysRevB.100.134306,jian_measurement_induced_2020,PRXQuantum.2.010352,RandomQuantumCircuits, PhysRevB.100.064204, PhysRevX.11.011030, PRXQuantum.2.010352}, it has been extended to a wide range of many-body systems such as free fermionic systems~\cite{PhysRevX.13.041046,PhysRevLett.132.110403, 3zfd-3hqt}, Ising-like models~\cite{ising1,ising2}, and bosonic systems~\cite{y5r3tv78}.
-In the context of quantum information science, MIPT has been extended to information exchanging processes~\cite{PhysRevA.111.L010402}.
+Since the first proposal~\cite{PhysRevB.98.205136} consisting of random unitary circuits with local measurements~\cite{PhysRevB.98.205136,PhysRevX.9.031009,PhysRevB.100.134306,jian_measurement_induced_2020,PRXQuantum.2.010352,RandomQuantumCircuits, PhysRevB.100.064204, PhysRevX.11.011030, PRXQuantum.2.010352}, such a formalism has been extended to a wide range of many-body systems such as free fermionic systems~\cite{PhysRevX.13.041046,PhysRevLett.132.110403, 3zfd-3hqt}, Ising-like models~\cite{ising1,ising2}, and bosonic systems~\cite{y5r3tv78}.
+In the context of quantum information science, MIPT has been extended to information exchange processes~\cite{PhysRevA.111.L010402}.
 In understanding the entanglement dynamics of the hybrid circuit, the non-unitarity of the measurements poses a significant challenge to the analysis of the transition.
 While mappings of hybrid quantum circuits to statistical-mechanics models have successfully yielded scaling properties~\cite{PhysRevB.101.104301, jian_measurement_induced_2020} and provided an exact mapping in the volume-law phase~\cite{PRXQuantum.4.010331}, a complete understanding of the entanglement behavior across the entire range of measurement probabilities remains open, especially in the area-law phase.